 Together, the 12th Annual GrowFL Florida Companies to Watch Finalists represent nearly 2,000 jobs and generate over $430 million in revenue.
 These companies, all of which are “worth watching,” anticipate a growth of 40-percent in revenue and 18-percent in employment by the end of 2022.

-The 66 Finalists were selected from over 400 nominations across the state and are now in the running to be named a GrowFL Florida Companies to Watch Honoree.
-If selected as an Honoree, Solcium Solar will join the 550 second-stage companies across the state that have been recognized since 2011.
+The 50 Honorees were selected from over 400 nominations across the state to be named a GrowFL Florida Companies to Watch.
+Solcium Solar now joins the exclusive list of 550 second-stage companies across the state that have been recognized since 2011.

 “This group of business owners represents the remarkable second-stage businesses operating across the state of Florida,” said Jennifer Taylor, President, and CEO of GrowFL.
 “They demonstrate the agility, perseverance and innovation needed to take their business to the next level.
 GrowFL is proud to support Florida’s second-stage entrepreneurs and help to play a part in recognizing their success.
 We look forward to celebrating these innovative companies as they continue to grow and have a significant impact on Florida’s economy.”